-Upon receiving all parts of Step 1, the Credentials Committee of the ABE will review the Preliminary Application of the applicant.
+Upon receiving all parts of Step 1, all documentation will be reviewed.
 If it is acceptable, the applicant will be declared Board Eligible and will be notified by the Secretary of the Board.

 Registration begins approximately three months before the examination is offered.
 The exam is a four-hour morning or afternoon session.
-Candidates will be sent a registration authorization letter upon approval of the Preliminary Application.
+Candidates will be sent a registration authorization email when processing of the Written Exam Registration form is completed.
 Registering for the Written Examination is done through Pearson Vue (the company administering the examination).
 Detailed information is available in the ABE Written Examination Guidelines, on the ABE website.

-Step 4: Written Examination - Track I Part I
+Step 4: Written Examination - Track I Part I -

-The Written Examination Guidelines are available on the ABE website Upon approval of the Preliminary Application, Candidates are eligible to register for the next scheduled Written Examination.
+The Written Examination Guidelines are available on the ABE website.
+Upon approval of the Preliminary Application, Candidates are eligible to register for the next scheduled Written Examination.
 Candidates need to be mindful of the Written Examination registration deadlines posted on the ABE website.
 Candidates who notify the Central Office prior to the Written Examination that they are unable to participate will not be required to submit an additional fee for the next Written Exam if they (1) did not register or (2) cancelled their registration with Pearson Vue at least one business day (24 hours) before the examination was scheduled.
-A Candidate who fails to pass the Written Examination on the first attempt may take the examination a second time, provided that this is accomplished within the designated three-year time period for eligibility.
+A Candidate who fails to pass the Written Examination on the first attempt may take the examination a second time, provided that this is accomplished within the designated time period for eligibility.
 If a second examination is needed, the current examination fee will apply.
-Failure to complete the Written Examination within the prescribed three-year eligibility period results in the loss of Board Eligibility.
+Failure to complete the Written Examination within the prescribed eligibility period results in the loss of Board Eligibility.